Universality for critical heavy-tailed network models: Metric structure of maximal components: Discussion

-\begin{enumeratei} \item The universality theorem is applicable to dynamically evolving random networks with heavy-tailed degrees, which evolve (approximately) as the multiplicative coalescent over the critical window, and satisfies some nice properties such as Theorem~\ref{thm:susceptibility} in the barely subcritical regime.
+\begin{enumeratei} \item The universality theorem is applicable to dynamically evolving random networks with heavy-tailed degrees, which evolve (approximately) as the multiplicative coalescent over the critical window, and satisfy some nice properties such as Theorem~\ref{thm:susceptibility} in the barely subcritical regime.
 For this reason, we believe that the universality theorem and the methods of this paper are applicable to many known inhomogeneous random graph models with suitable kernels \cite{BJR07}, as well as Bohman-Frieze processes which satisfy different initial conditions so that one gets a heavy tailed-degree distribution at criticality.
 We leave these as interesting open problems.

 \item In a recent work, Broutin, Duquesne and Wang~\cite{BDW18} obtained structural limit laws for rank-one inhomogeneous random graphs which evolve as general multiplicative coalescent processes over the critical window.
 This framework unifies the scaling limits for the heavy-tailed and non heavy-tailed cases in terms of a single limit law.
-It will be interesting to prove a universality theorem for the limit laws in \cite{BDW18}. \item Thorough personal communications, we became aware about a work in progress by \citet{CG17} which derives the scaling limit of the maximal components at criticality for $\CM$ when the degrees form an i.i.d sample from a power-law distribution with $\tau\in (3,4)$, and in a recent preprint Goldschmidt, Haas, and S{\'{e}}nizergues~\cite{GHS18} investigate the properties of the corresponding limiting object.
-The scaling limits in the i.i.d setting has a completely different description of the limiting object compared to the one in this paper.
+It will be interesting to prove a universality theorem for the limit laws in \cite{BDW18}. \item Recently, Conchon-Kerjan and Goldschmidt~\cite{CG17} derived the scaling limit of the maximal components at criticality for $\CM$ when the degrees form an i.i.d.~sample from a power-law distribution with $\tau\in (3,4)$.
+The properties of the corresponding limiting object was investigated in a recent preprint by Goldschmidt, Haas, and S{\'{e}}nizergues~\cite{GHS18}.
+The scaling limits in the i.i.d.~setting has a completely different description of the limiting object compared to the one in this paper.
 It will be interesting to explore the connections between the results in the above paper and the current work.